 - (h) Community bulletin or message boards, including electronic signs with changeable type only for the purpose of conveying information about community events.
-However, animated type signs shall not be permitted. - (i) Public service facilities. - (j) Accessory uses customarily incidental to permitted principal uses, including structured parking, management and maintenance offices, fitness and other resident amenities, storm water management facilities and structures. - (k) Open-air structures such as gazebos, pavilions, children's play areas and pet parks. - (l) Kiosks, which may have restrooms. - (4) Conditional uses.
+However, animated type signs shall not be permitted. - (i) Public service facilities. - (j) Accessory uses customarily incidental to permitted principal uses, including structured parking, management and maintenance offices, fitness and other resident amenities, storm water management facilities and structures. - (k) Open-air structures such as gazebos, pavilions, children's play areas and pet parks. - (1) Kiosks, which may have restrooms. - (4) Conditional uses.
 In the RP-1 District, the following uses may be permitted as conditional uses: Child-care centers meeting the standards set forth in § 200-241, except that (i) they shall not be permitted in freestanding buildings, (ii) the minimum standards applicable to a freestanding child-care center in § 200-241A(1), (3) and (4) shall not be applicable and (iii) the provisions related to an outdoor play area center in § 200-241A(8) and (9) shall not be applicable, if one is not provided as permitted by the New Jersey Department of Human Services. - B. RP-1 District intensity, bulk and other regulations.
 The following shall be the standards for the RP-1 District: - (1) Minimum tract area: The entirety of the District, which shall be conceptually planned in a comprehensive integrated manner showing the proposed development for the entire District.
 Individual components of the District may be shown conceptually to allow for the District to be developed in phases. - (2) Number of dwelling units: The redeveloper may construct up to 800 dwelling units as of right, at least 95 of which shall be senior housing.
 16.5% of the dwelling units constructed shall be set aside as affordable units complying with all UHAC regulations.
-At least 37% of the affordable units shall be made available to low-income households and at least 13% shall be made available to very-low-income households as defined by the New Jersey Fair Housing Act.
+If a hotel is constructed, the maximum number of dwelling units shall remain at 800 units.
+If a hotel is not constructed, a maximum of sixty-eight (68) additional dwelling units may be constructed anywhere within the RP-1 District, and 25% of such additional dwelling units constructed shall be set aside as affordable units complying with all UHAC regulations and the distribution of such additional affordable units may be located within any residential component of the development.
+At least 37% of the affordable units shall be made available to low-income households and at least 13% shall be made available to very-low-income households as defined by the New Jersey Fair Housing Act and such very-low income households may be located within any residential component of the development.
 The remaining affordable units shall be made available to moderate-income households.
 The affordable units within each residential component of the development shall be dispersed throughout such component.